About Electrotherapy

 Therapeutic Goals of Electrotherapy

-- Increase strength: Increase muscle force output in nonpathologic tissue by causing hypertrophy of the muscle.
-Although the muscular strength can be improved with motor-level stimulation, the required protocols are very uncomfortable and are not nearly as effective as resistance exercise.
-This is not generally an appropriate goal for electrotherapy.
+• • Increase strength: Increase muscle force output in non-pathologic tissue by causing hypertrophy of the muscle.
+The muscular strength can be improved with motor-level stimulation.
+Although the required protocols are uncomfortable, they are as effective as resistance exercise in increasing strength.

-- Increase range of motion: A commonly cited but misleading goal.
-Electrotherapy can be effective in reducing muscle spasticity or edema , which can be encountered with the associated loss of ROM .
-Improving ROM by itself is not an effective aim of electrotherapy.
+• Increase range of motion: A commonly cited but misleading goal.
+Electrotherapy can be effective in reducing muscle spasticity or edema, which can be encountered with the associated loss of ROM.
+Improving ROM by itself could also be gained by increasing muscle strength or elasticity.

 Electrotherapy Modalities